boltops-tools/jack/README.md

 $ jack create -c myconfig stag-rails-app-s3 # creates environment using a config not based on naming convention
 </pre>

 If the project is brand new and has never had `eb init` ran on it before.
 For example, a project that has just been git cloned.
-Then calling any of the jack commands will automatically call `eb init` in the project.

-`eb init` requires some flags in order to avoid prompting.
-Jack has minimal default flags set [here](https://github.com/tongueroo/jack/blob/master/lib/jack/default/create.yml).
-These defaults can be overriden and added to by creating a ~/.jack/create.yml file in your home directory or a jack/create.yml within the project folder.
+Then calling any of the jack commands will automatically call `eb init` in the project.  `eb init` requires the platform flag in order to avoid prompting.
+By default, the latest Docker solution stack is used for the platform option.
+But you can override that by creating an ~/.jack/create.yml or jack/create.yml within the project folder.
+Here's an [example](https://gist.github.com/tongueroo/086e3c11c4d00d5c39b6).
 The options from each file is merged using the following precedence: project folder, user home, default that is packaged with this gem.
-Please use `eb init --help` to see what flags you can set.
+Most of the settings that `jack create` should used should be in the template configuration file though.

 ### Downloading and Uploading Template Configurations